jexnator/starter-academic/content/post/WeeklyBlog/index.md

 ![School](school.jpg "<b>School</b> Unsplash: Scott Graham")

 ### @Work
-On Wendesday till Friday I followed Jim's ["Hardware Module"](https://xavierjeiziner.netlify.app/publication/module-hardware/).
-The goal was to get knowledge about the different hardware parts in deept.
+On Wendesday till Friday I followed Jim's [Hardware Module](https://xavierjeiziner.netlify.app/publication/module-hardware/).
+The goal was to get knowledge about the different hardware parts in depth.
 This included also the  exact mode of operation of a CPU.
 For this part i used the Johnny Simulator to simulate how a CPU performs calculations.
 The Addition and subtraction calculation is working quite easily, while multiplication requires several program steps including a loop until the counter is set to zero.

 After the Johnny Simulator session I got acquainted with the program cheatengine.
 The goal was to manipulate a score.
 This was a quite interesting task.